Cass Hill trail is a local hike in the small town of Cayucos along the Central Coast in California.

 Once we started nearing the top we started getting better views of the Cayucos town and the coast.
 Besides the small town below us, this area was surrounded by rolling California hills as far as we could see.

 After struggling up the hill we finally reached the overlook and the view was breathless.
-We were greeted by panoramic views of the ocean that looked especially stunning nearing the golden hour in late afternoon.
+We were greeted by panoramic views of the ocean that looked especially stunning nearing the golden hour in the late afternoon.

 From here we could see the Cayucos Pier to the right and Morro Bay to the left.
 This hillside carries sound really well and we could even hear seals roaring in the ocean.

 After reaching the viewpoint we took a quick break and then started heading back down to our car.
-If you have extra energy, you can continue on along the route to the end of the trail and back.
+If you have extra energy, you can continue along the route to the end of the trail and back.

-On the way back we took a different route for a variety in scenery.
+On the way back we took a different route for a variety of scenery.
 It eventually connected with the wide path at the beginning of the hike and led us back to the parking lot.